ploutusFi/Ploutos-Docs/how-does-gravita-work/graveth/risks.md

 * Active engagement with Ethereum researchers and other staking protocol teams to accelerate validator exits and reduce risk of NAV discounts.

-Gravita and NodeSet are committed to providing a safe, reliable service with these mitigants in place to address potential risks.
+Levra and NodeSet are committed to providing a safe, reliable service with these mitigants in place to address potential risks.
 We invite users to explore the opportunities offered by gravETH, combining advanced staking infrastructure with innovative financial strategies.